afni/afni_doc/tutorials/auto_image/auto_2dcat.rst

    end

-Use imcat to concatenate sliceviews for each subj
+Use 2dcat to concatenate sliceviews for each subj
 ---------------------------------------------------

-First example of using ``imcat`` on a set of datasets: for each dset, concatenate different slice views (sagittal, coronal and axial) of a single volume.
+First example of using ``2dcat`` on a set of datasets: for each dset, concatenate different slice views (sagittal, coronal and axial) of a single volume.